Convair R3Y Tradewind: Design and development

 The Convair XP5Y-1 prototype in 1950.
 It first flew on 18 April 1950 at San Diego and crashed in 1953.

 Convair received a request from the United States Navy in 1945 for the design of a large flying boat using new technology developed during World War II, especially the laminar flow wing and still-developing turboprop technology.
 Their response was the Model 117.
 It was a large high-wing flying boat with Allison T40 engines driving six-bladed contra-rotating propellers.
 It had a sleek body with a single-step hull and a slender high-lift wing with fixed floats.
 The Navy ordered two prototypes on 27 May 1946.
 Designated XP5Y-1, the first aircraft first flew on 18 April 1950 at San Diego.
-In August the aircraft set a turboprop endurance record of eight hours six minutes.
+In August, the aircraft set a turboprop endurance record of eight hours six minutes.
 The Navy decided not to proceed with the patrol boat version, instead directing that the design should be developed into a passenger and cargo aircraft.

 One of the XP5Y-1 prototypes was lost in a non-fatal accident on 15 July 1953, while design and development continued on the passenger and cargo version of the aircraft.
 The transport and cargo version was designated the R3Y-1 Tradewind and first flew on 25 February 1954.
-Major changes were the removal of all armament and of the tailplane dihederal, the addition of a 10 ft (3.05 m) port-side access hatch, and redesigned engine nacelles to accept improved T40-A-10 engines.
+Major changes were the removal of all armaments and the tailplane dihedral, the addition of a 10 ft (3.05 m) port-side access hatch, and redesigned engine nacelles to accept improved T40-A-10 engines.
 Cabin soundproofing and air conditioning were added for pressurized accommodation for 103 passengers or 24 tons of cargo.
 As a medevac aircraft, 92 stretcher cases could be carried.